LARCug/Analytical-report-for-NEXTSTOP-bookshop/README.md

 Likewise ever other business establishment,a bookshop selling published books publicly would want to make more sales from the stocked books.
 Of all the challenges faced by bookshops,the critical ones include,

-- Competition with online retailers
+-Competition with online retailers

-- An obvious decline in foot traffic in business locations
+-An obvious decline in foot traffic in business locations

 -Poor inventory management